 Do Cats Yawn When They’re Stressed?

+It’s entirely possible that our cats yawn when they are feeling stressed out by something.
+In fact, several studies list yawning as a stress signal for cats.
 It’s also possible that cat’s use yawning as a displacement behavior.
 A displacement behavior occurs when a cat is stuck between two conflicting motivations.

+Perhaps your cat wants to do something, but feels threatened by something else, so is conflicted about performing the action.
 If this happens, your cat may yawn as a displacement behavior.
 Studies believe displacement behaviors are a way to dissipate energy from conflicting motivations.

 Grooming is another common displacement behavior in cats.